Prison on Fire II: Plot

 Like the first film, this follows the fraternal bond of two inmates, once again Ching, but this time with "Brother Dragon", a boss of the "Black Rats" gang.
 Ching escapes the prison in order to see his son, Leung was placed in an orphanage after his grandmother died, and gets into trouble with "Scarface's replacement, Officer Zau.
 Ching escapes a second time to follow Boss Dragon after he lied about jumping off a cliff to escape.
 Ching looked for his son and intended to bring him along, but was refused by the social worker.

 He was later apprehended by the police and was brought back to prison.
 On the way, Officer Zau tortures Ching.
 Ching gets thrown into the prison cell of the Mainland group and is beaten up by them as they thought he was the one who betrayed Brother Dragon.
 Skull takes a toothbrush, with a sharpened back and stabs Ching.
 Ching then convinces Brother Fireball and the other cellmates to set a fire in the prison cell, so as to escape from prison.

 After the fire breaks out, all the prisoners assembles outside, but Ching yells for help and runs towards to the Hongkie group for help.
-A fight then occurs between the Hongkie group and the Mainlanders, resulting in the arrival of more police personnel, who use water jet sprayers to control the situation, while Skull goes into hiding inside the canteen.
+A fight then occurs between the Hongkie group and the Mainlanders, resulting in the arrival of more jail warden personnel, who use water jet sprayers to control the situation, while Skull goes into hiding inside the canteen.
 Ching follows Skull and a violent fight starts.
 Officer Zau and his officers witness the fight and instead of breaking it up, Zau gives the order to lock them up, watching them fighting behind the gate.
 Skull begs Officer Zau to open the gate but Zau refuses.